jhc13/taggui/README.md

 You can use the `Prompt` box to set the instructions given to the captioning model.
+Prompt formats are handled automatically based on the selected model.
 You can also put some text inside the `Start caption with` box to make the model generate captions that start with that text.
 Additional generation parameters such as the minimum number of tokens and the